deepjavalibrary/djl/docs/development/setup.md

 You can use the IDE of your choice.
 We recommend using IntelliJ.

-### Import DJL project into IntelliJ
+### Import the DJL project into IntelliJ

 1. Open IntelliJ and click `Import Project`.
-2. Navigate to the project root folder and click "Open".
+2. Navigate to the DJL project root folder and click "Open".
-3. Choose `Import project from existing model`, you can select `Gradle`
+3. Choose `Import project from existing model` and select `Gradle`.
-4. Use the default configuration and click `OK`.
+4. Select the default configuration and click `OK`.

-## Gradle/Maven (Not required)
+## Import using Gradle/Maven wrappers(Optional)

 You use gradle and maven wrappers to build the project, so you don't need to install gradle or maven.
 However, you should have basic knowledge about the gradle or maven build system.